Random Vector With Continuous Marginals That is Not Continuous

 We report here a more rigorous definition of random vector by using the formalism of measure theory.
 This definition is analogous to the measure-theoretic definition given in the lecture on random variables, to which you should refer for a more detailed explanation.

-This definition ensures that the probability that the realization of the random vector will belong to a set can be defined as because the set belongs to the sigma-algebra and, as a consequence, its probability is well-defined.
+This definition ensures that the probability that the realization of the random vector will belong to a set

 Some solved exercises on random vectors can be found below.